Mineral industry of Africa: Organizations promoting exports

 The mineral industry is a significantly important source of export earnings for many African nations.
 To promote exports, groups of African countries have formed numerous trade blocs, which included the Common Market for Eastern and Southern Africa, the Economic and Monetary Community of Central Africa, the Economic Community of Central African States, the Economic Community of West African States, the Mano River Union, the Southern African Development Community, and the West African Economic and Monetary Union.
 Algeria, Libya, and Nigeria were members of the Organization of the Petroleum Exporting Countries (OPEC).
 The African Union was formally launched as a successor to the Organization of African Unity in 2002 to accelerate socioeconomic integration and promote peace, security, and stability on the continent.

 Dependence of African countries

+Many African countries are dependent on mineral exports.
+Mineral fuels are carbon-based exports such as coal and petroleum that are essential to economic function for all global powers.
+Coal is a solid fossil formed from ancient plant matter, primarily used for electricity generation and steel production.
+Petroleum is a liquid fossil fuel from ancient marine organisms used for fuel, lubricants, and as a raw material for various chemicals.
+Coal has a higher carbon content, whereas petroleum has a higher energy density per unit volume.
+Coal is extracted through mining, while petroleum must be extracted through drilling wells.
+Both have significant contributions to greenhouse gas emissions and environmental degradation.
+Mining has caused soil and water pollution and deforestation, which also leads to biodiversity and habitat destruction.

-Many African countries are highly and dangerously dependent on mineral exports.
-Mineral fuels (coal, petroleum) account for more than 90% of the export earnings for Algeria, Equatorial Guinea, Libya, and Nigeria.
+Both of these mineral fuels account for more than 90% of the export earnings for Algeria, Equatorial Guinea, Libya, and Nigeria.
 Minerals account for 80% for Botswana (led by, in order of value, diamond, copper, nickel, soda ash, and gold), Congo (Brazzaville) (petroleum), Congo (Kinshasa) (diamond, petroleum, cobalt, and copper), Gabon (petroleum and manganese), Guinea (bauxite, alumina, gold, and diamond), Sierra Leone (diamond), and Sudan (petroleum and gold).
 Minerals and mineral fuels accounted for more than 50% of the export earnings of Mali (gold), Mauritania (iron ore), Mozambique (aluminium), Namibia (diamond, uranium, gold, and zinc), and Zambia (copper and cobalt).